Malekkos/Lock-and-Key/README.md

  ~~ Get into changing the css styling to conform to smaller devices

  ~~ Add disability compatibility.
 Need to check the guidelines for that stuff.

+  ~~ Kevin james PNG quest is bugged(kinda), he spawns at the bottom on first render(locally).
+Should do a hard move to the middle so that wont happen